-- e) the Accounting Officer or Chief Financial Officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - offers below R30 000 must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - g) acceptable offers, which are subject to the preference points system (PPPFA and associated regulations), must be awarded to the bidder who scored the highest points; and - h) requirements for proper record keeping such as: (i)

-filing of documents for audit purposes; (ii)

-- ensure the correctness of documents; - (iii) before awards proper checking of documents must be done. - 2) Notwithstanding the above requirements for consideration, quotations not to specification may not be accepted. - 3) Only quotations complying with the specifications will be considered to be accepted, provided that there are sufficient funds within the appropriate budget. - 4) Where no quotation complies with the specification, as determined by the Head of the Department, the SCM Manager may re-invite quotations. - 5) Following are possible examples of not being in a position to obtain three written quotations or formal written price quotations: - i.
+- the Accounting Officer or Chief Financial Officer must on a monthly basis be notified in writing of all written or verbal quotations and formal written price quotations accepted by an official acting in terms of a sub delegation; - all offers above below R302 000 must be awarded based on compliance to specifications and conditions of contract, ability and capability to deliver the goods and services and lowest price; - 9) all acceptable offers received must be, which are subjected to the preference points system (PPPFA and associated regulations), unless valid reasons are documented for instances where it is impractical to do so, awards must be madeawarded to the bidder who scoringed the highest points; and - h) requirements for proper record keeping such as: (i) - filing of documents for audit purposes; (ii) - ensure the correctness of documents; - (iii) before awards proper checking of documents must be done. - Notwithstanding the above requirements for consideration, formal written quotations not meeting the required to specifications may not be accepted. - Only quotations complying with the specifications will be considered for acceptanceto be accepted, provided that there are sufficient funds appropriated within the appropriate budget. - 4) Where no formal written price quotation complies with the specification, as determined by the relevant Head of the Departmentrequiring the goods or service, the SCM Manager may reinvite quotations. - 5) Following are possible examples of not being in a position to obtain three written quotations or formal written price quotations: - i.
 Publication of official and legal notices as well as advertisements in the media, - ii.
 Disciplinary hearings (Appointment of a Chairperson, Initiator), as per delegations of the Municipal Manager, the appointment of any legal person(s) to institute and defend any legal processes/proceedings and claims by or against Council, in any court of law, including the initiation, dealing with or settlement of such proceedings, training events, corporate branding and artwork, courses, seminars, membership fees, doctor consultations, medical specialists, local travel agencies, accommodation, subscription, tow in services, servicing agents for specific assets, franking machine postage, library books, books, monitoring of alarms, advertisements, motivational speakers, artists, subscription fees, security services in case of emergency, or as necessary and determined by the Accounting Officer to protect municipal infrastructure and facilities.